Buddhism and Jainism in Ancient India for SSC CGL, UPSC

 - Asanga and Vasubandhu, are two brothers from Punjab, wrote Abhidharmakosa, considered an encyclopaedia of Buddhism.

 - Buddhaghosa was a great Pali scholar.

-- Dinnaga is considered as the founder of Buddhist logic.
+- Dinnaga is considered the founder of Buddhist logic.

 - Dharmakriti was another Buddhist logician.

 - Vardhamana is considered the 24th and last Tirthankara or Jina.

 - He was known as Mahavira or the great hero.

 - He was also known as Jitendriya (one who has conquered his inner desires) and Arihant (worthy).

 - He possessed avadhijnana (superhuman insight and cognition).

 - Mahavira was a contemporary of the Buddha and was born in 599 BCE in a village named Kundagrama near Vaishali (capital of Videha).